 When it comes to Irish fashion, there are a few names that immediately spring to mind.
-Expert milliner Philip Treacy, textile guru Orla Kiely and haute couturier Sybil Connolly have all brought Irish style to a global audience, and paved the way for a new generation of talented Irish designers including Hope Macaulay, Laura Weber and Simone Rocha.
-All three women, and many more, have dazzled the fashion world both at home and abroad.
+Expert milliner Philip Treacy, textile guru Orla Kiely and haute couturier Sybil Connolly have all brought Irish style to a global audience, and paved the way for a new generation of designers, including Hope Macaulay, Laura Weber and Simone Rocha.
+It’s no surprise then, that Ireland is one of the most exciting European destinations when it comes to fashion.

-On the island of Ireland, the design scene is becoming increasingly influential both nationally and internationally.
-For instance, Katie Ann McGuigan from Newry has been busy gaining experience with big brands, like Alexander McQueen and Marc Jacobs since graduating college in 2016.
-County Tyrone’s Sharon Wauchob has been building her reputation since the 90s, becoming a staple of the London Fashion Week schedule and regularly works with luxury brands such as Louis Vuitton.
+Designers from the island of Ireland creating big waves on the fashion scene around the world.
+Just look at Katie Ann McGuigan from Newry, who has been busy gaining experience with big brands such as Alexander McQueen and Marc Jacobs since graduating college in 2016.
+Or how about County Tyrone’s Sharon Wauchob, who has been building her reputation since the 90s, becoming a staple of the London Fashion Week schedule and regularly working with luxury brands such as Louis Vuitton.

-Daughter of well-known fashion designer John Rocha, Simone Rocha became the first Irish designer to have launched her own brand of clothing for the chain store, H&M. Early in her career, Rocha launched her graduate collection at the Tate Modern and London Fashion Week.
-Today, she has stores across London, New York and Hong Kong.
+And if you think talent runs in families, you’d be right.
+In 2021, Simone Rocha, daughter of well-known fashion designer John Rocha, became the first Irish designer to have launched her own brand of clothing for the chain store, H&M. She also has stores in London, New York and Hong Kong.

 But while the global scene is packed with big name Irish designers, at home there’s a buzz surrounding exciting breakthrough talents who are coming up the ranks.
 Want to source an original piece of Irish design?
 Look to knitwear designer